• Webinars

 • Mirrored and Replicated Topology

-• Partitioned and Partitioned Replica Topology
+• Partitioned and Partition-Replica Topology

-In the partitioned topology, LockHandle is generated and exists on the same node which contains the item and during state transfer LockHandle info is also transferred along with the item in case item moves to another node.
+In the Partitioned Topology, LockHandle is generated and exists on the same node which contains the item, and during state transfer LockHandle info is also transferred along with the item, in case item moves to another node.

-In partitioned-replica topology, LockHandle is generated on the active node which contains the item and same LockHandle is then replicated to its replica for data consistency and during state transfer LockHandle info is also transferred along with the item in case item moves to another node.
+In Partition-Replica Topology, LockHandle is generated on the active node which contains the item, and same LockHandle is then replicated to its replica for data consistency and during state transfer.
+LockHandle info is also transferred along with the item, in case the item moves to another node.

 • Client Cache